Costalegre, Pacific Coast, Mexico

 As the sun begins to set over Mexico's Pacific Coast, board your cruise and sail around to the isolated cove at Las Caletas for a cultural experience with traditional dance, drinks and delicious food.

-Experience up close encounters with colorful marine life both above and below the water as you snorkel, kayak and sail by private catamaran around the wildlife rich eco systems of the Pacific Ocean in Mexico's Banderas Bay.
+Experience up close encounters with colourful marine life both above and below the water as you snorkel, kayak and sail by private catamaran around the wildlife rich eco systems of the Pacific Ocean in Mexico's Banderas Bay.

 Private Yacht sail to Ocean Grill Restaurant